np2048/Python/shInstall/README.md

 # Simple configuration files management system

-This scripts are used for copying Linux software configuration files from one machine to another and also store and synchronize them on Github.
+This scripts are used for copying Linux software configuration files from one machine to another and also store and synchronize them on Github or any file sharing service.

+## Installation

+In order to create a storage for your config files and start syncing it with your other machines using Github (or other VCS and file sharing services) you have to follow this steps:

+1. Create a local directory where all the copies of your config files will be stored
+1. Copy into the directory the following scripts from this repository:
+    2. addfile/addfile.py
+    2. install/install.py
+1. Create a Github repository into the directory or setup synchronization with a file sharing service

+That's it.
+You just need a directory with a couple of script files into it to start.

-## Example of a common use
+## Example of a common use with Github
 Let's say you want to backup your *.vimrc* configuration file for *VIM*, save it on Github and then download and install it on other PC.

+Setup the storage and copy the scripts as described in the **Installation** section above:

+    $ mkdir ~/Config
+    $ cp addfile/addfile.py ~/Config
+    $ cp install/install.py ~/Config
+    $ cd ~/Config

 Run **addfile.py** script:

     $ ./addfile.py vim ~/.vimrc

 This will create *vim* sub directory at current path and copy your *.vimrc* file into it.
 It will also create *vim/path/.vimrc* file where the path for an actual *.vimrc* will be stored.
 Once it's done you can commit the changes to your Github repository:

-    $ <Create new github repository for your config files if you don't have it yet>
+    $ <Create new github repository for your config files if you don't have it already>
     $ git add .
     $ git commit -m 'VIM config file'
     $ git push